api-evangelist/serpapi/README.md

 ## APIs

-### SerpApi
+### SerpApi Bing API
 SerpApi is a real-time API to access Google search results.
 We handle proxies, solve captchas, and parse all rich structured data for you.
-Documentation; ...
-Scrape Google and other search engines from our fast, easy, and complete API.
-Play with more parameters and search engines.
-Easy Integration.
-Advanced Features.
-Leverage our infrastructure ...

 **Human URL:** [https://serpapi.com](https://serpapi.com)